 A good summary of the team’s projects is provided by Anika Kehrer in her article for Make magazine (German only).

 A very interesting and unique experience for me was the “Design Thinking“ session by Oliver Szasz who teaches design at Macromedia University, Munich.
-He asked us to analyze the process of gifting people and come up with new ways for gifting.
+He asked us to analyze the process of gifting people and come up with new ways of gifting.
 That was an intensive experience with some quite innovative solutions to optimize gifting in different living situations.
 The greatest aspect here, again: the session was mostly visited by hackers and nerds who, typically, don’t focus on the aspects of gifting.
 But in that interdisciplinary environment it worked pretty well — and brought some great results.

-My conclusion: just bring together some cool, curious people from different fields of expertise, provide them with a common goal, a general guidance, and let them work.
+My conclusion: just bring together some cool, curious people from different fields of expertise, provide them with a common goal, general guidance, and let them work.
 Together, they can tackle complex challenges.
 Coöperate and collaborate!
 Let’s try more interdisciplinarity.
 And it’s so much fun, even if the word itself sucks.